Neurodiverse Hiring Brings Social and Business Benefits

 Moffa said that his new colleagues “accepted him as anyone else on the team, with inclusion and without judgment.
 This was a new experience for me.”
 Not having to pretend he was a “neurotypical” person “boosted my identity, confidence and self-esteem.”
 And unlike his past jobs, his role as associate software engineer is “a better match for my personality and abilities.”

 JPMorgan Chase launched Autism at Work in July 2015 as a four-person pilot.
-Since then, it’s grown to over 140 employees in eight countries.
-The program boasts a 99% retention rate.
+Since then, it’s grown to over 150 employees in eight countries.
+The program boast a 99% retention rate.

-Most of the roles are technology functions, such as software engineering, app development, quality assurance, tech operations and business analysis, but one employee is a personal banker, which speaks to the breadth of roles available, said James Mahoney, global head of Autism at Work.
+Most of the roles are technology functions, such as software engineering, app development, quality assurance, tech operations and business analysis, but one employee is a personal banker, which speaks to the breadth of roles available, said James Mahoney, Head of Global Technology Diversity and Inclusion.

 “Our aspiration now is to get to 300 people in the program by 2020 and we’re focusing on 14 locations,” Mahoney said.
 “We’re also likely to expand to more locations.”